jcenn/language-learning-app/README.md

 Web app for practicing japanese

-Project was made using vue 3 and firebase as backend
+Project uses vue 3 and firebase as backend

-(work in progress)
+(abandoned for now)
 ```
 branches:
 > master => latest release candidate, used for deploying to firebase hosting